-With respect to the Mapes financing, RFC officials argued that in places like Reno where gambling was legal, loaning money to a hotel with a casino was no different than doing so for a hotel with a bar.
-They argued that the Sky Room casino’s profits were minor and, therefore, irrelevant.
+With respect to the Mapes’ financing, RFC officials argued that in places like Reno where gambling was legal, loaning money to a hotel with a casino was no different than doing so for a hotel with a bar.
+They argued that the casinos’ profits were minor and, therefore, irrelevant.
 They insisted the Mapes loan was sound and in the public’s interest, and collateral was ample.
-They denied knowing about Wertheimer and Einstoss’ mob connections.
+They denied knowing about Wertheimer and Einstoss’ Mob connections.

 Douglas agreed the loan was legal but questioned its ethicality.
-He countered that the Sky Room casino generated 98 percent of the Mapes’ net profits, which likely was accurate.
+He countered that the gambling areas generated 98 percent of the Mapes’ net profits.

 The federal government disbanded the RFC in 1957.
 The Mapes closed in 1982.